ailingzengzzz/Split-and-Recombine-Net/README.md

 - [x] Support cross-subject, cross-action, cross-camera settings
 - [x] Support [VideoPose3d](https://arxiv.org/abs/1811.11742), [SimpleBaseline](https://arxiv.org/pdf/1705.03098.pdf) as our baseline.

-This task is to input 2d poses to lift into 3d relative poses.
-Take root (index=0) joint as the zero-position under camera coordinate by default.

 ## Introduction
+Monocular 3D human pose estimation is to input 2d poses to lift into 3d relative poses.
+Take root (index=0) joint as the zero-position under camera coordinate by default.\
 Human poses that are rare or unseen in a training set are challenging for a network to predict.
 Similar to the long-tailed distribution problem in visual recognition, the small number of examples for such poses limits the ability of networks to model them.
 Interestingly, local pose distributions suffer less from the long-tail problem, i.e., local joint configurations within a rare pose may appear within other poses in the training set, making them less rare.
 ![observation](img/observation.png)